 The average time a patient gets to talk un-interrupted in a medical consultation is short, really short, between 12 and 23 seconds in some research.
 Make a conscious effort to let patients speak freely and actively listen to what they are saying and how they are saying it, don’t just wait to speak next, or be thinking about the next question you want to ask.

-Commandment No 6: Don’t be afraid to question!
+Commandment 6: Don’t be afraid to ask questions!

-Commandment No 7: Admit mistakes and make adjustments as you go!
+Commandment 7: Admit mistakes and make adjustments as you go!